-- 1. Deceleration: If a student exceeds the number of maximum allowed course failures within an academic year, they may be given the option to decelerate the curriculum for that academic year.
+- 1. Deceleration: If a student exceeds the number of maximum allowed course failures within a semester or academic year, they may be given the option to decelerate the curriculum for that academic year.
 Deceleration allows a student to continue to progress in the curriculum by carrying a full-time credit load that will include new PharmD coursework, remediation coursework, and supplemental courses.
 The PharmD curriculum for the decelerated year will be spread over two years and the student will take supplemental coursework to help build skills to master the curriculum and gain additional foundational knowledge. - 2.
-Students who are in deceleration must complete their curriculum schedule in order to meet satisfactory academic progress (Section 3.6) and to be eligible for federal financial aid.
-All decelerated students will be reviewed by the Academic Standing and Professionalism Committee each semester to ensure satisfactory academic progress.
+Students who are in deceleration must complete their curriculum schedule in order to meet satisfactory academic progress (Section Error!
+Reference source not found.) and to be eligible for federal financial aid.
+All decelerated students will be reviewed by the Academic Standing and Professionalism Committee each semester to ensure satisfactory academic progress. - 3.
+Provided are a list of supplemental courses that may be taken through the deceleration course sequence: